 Families create trusts for a myriad of reasons—to avoid probate, to designate how funds are spent, and to create a family legacy.
 The family designated trustee must uphold, invest, and distribute the property held by the trust, and is required to closely follow the directives in managing your trust and estate’s day-to-day responsibilities.
 One of the biggest benefits of a trust is that these regulations remain in place for heirs long after family deaths, or even when the grantor is no longer able to manage their own affairs and enlists the help of a trustee.

-Our Preferred Legacy Trust Company experts can tackle any type of trust, from living trusts to irrevocable trusts and special needs trusts.
+Our Preferred Legacy National Trust Bank experts can tackle any type of trust, from living trusts to irrevocable trusts and special needs trusts.
 Your estate and trust administration will be completed by experienced attorneys and paralegals who possess many years of industry knowledge.
 We are uniquely positioned to oversee your estate and this neutrality helps us deliver on our primary goal: preserving your legacy for generations to come.

 Domestic Asset Protection Trust

 In 2013, Ohio became the 14th state to adopt a Domestic Asset Protection Trust (DAPT), providing individuals with the ability to protect their life savings from creditors and litigation.
 This DAPT, known as the Ohio Legacy Trust, is an estate planning tool created to offer comfort in a world filled with constant litigation.
 The DAPT in Ohio is thought to have some of the most substantial safeguards in the United States, providing more protection than Delaware, South Dakota, Alaska, and Nevada.